-Here is where the Contour Map Generator comes in.
-An awesome program created by Verge Permaculture that answers all those questions in just a few clicks.
+The Contour Map Generator is an awesome program created by Verge Permaculture that answers all those questions in just a few clicks.
 If you need a contour map to design a new property, or to fix some problems on an existing property, we would highly recommend it.

 First, find your property on the map, outline it and create a preview to see what open-source data is available.
 Unfortunately in our case, it wasn’t looking like the best quality data there.

 Here is a preview of the contours in the area, these contours represent 1m (3.2 f) in elevation change.
-Those lines barely touch our two acres, but do show that the land slopes away from us to the east, south, and west.
+Those lines barely touch the two acres, but do show that the land slopes away to the east, south, and west.
 The good news is that there is no danger of flooding.

 What tools to use